Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Rust.md

 cargo new --vcs=git
 ```

-Cargo project has a config file _Cargo.toml_,
+Cargo project has a config file _Cargo.toml_, it has 2 sections:
+- [package]
 ## Basics

 #